 The eLearning module was made available through their Learning Management Platform and it allowed users to work sequentially through all the procedures of the new transactional system.
 They included demonstrations of each step and exercises for learners to try the steps themselves.

 The Just-in-Time learning tool was to retain the learning and was deployed to the desktop as a reference for after the training.
 It enabled learners to see all the operations they may need to perform in the system on a single page and select the specific one they needed a refresher on.

 For systems simulations, we follow a “Tell Me”, “Show Me”, “Let Me” approach.

 “Tell Me” appeals to the visual learner who perhaps knows the information, but just needs a quick reminder.

 Show Me provides learners with a mini animated scenario that demonstrates someone completing the operation.
 Adults learn best when they can use the information to solve problems rather than simply learning theory.
 This approach appeals more to visual, auditory learners.
-Just because a learner has watched a scenario, doesn’t mean that she can repeat the operation on her own.
+Just because a learner has watched a scenario, doesn’t mean that they can repeat the operation on their own.

 One of the ways that we increase the transfer and retention of knowledge is by building supplementary quick reference tools (QRTs) that enable learners to find just the right nugget of learning they need, when they need it, and delivered how they need it.
 We build the initial system simulations using discrete objects that can be reconfigured into an off-LMS Quick Reference Tool for easy access.

 After making significant investments in your systems, don’t forget the most important component of those systems – your people!
-Ensure they get the training they deserve to fully leverage those systems & help you organization acheive the results you need.
+Ensure they get the training they deserve to fully leverage those systems and help your organization achieve the results you need.